DerFahnrich/edument-code-test-frontend/README.md

 ![Screenshot](screenshot.png)

 Functionality that is available in the application:

+### Change view style.
+The dropdown in the upper right corner gives you to display options.
+As icons or as a list.

+### Filapath
+Next to the dropdown in the upper right corner is the filepath.
+The filepath is updating depending on which folder you're currently in.